bloshchytska/ScandiToKnow-TFLite-TensorFlow/README.md

 ## Story

 ### Goal
-To train a simple classifier to classify images of gods, show the Scandi-Story at the end
+To train (and retrain) a simple classifier to classify images of gods, show the Scandi-Story at the end

 ### Methods used
 * tensorflow